Continuous Certification

 All Diplomates (whether time-limited or non-time limited) who have a Recognition of Focused Practice (RFP) from the ABNS must participate in CC annually and pay dues.
 In addition, the RFP-specific ABNS learning tool must also be completed.

 All candidates who complete neurosurgery residency since June 2021 are assigned by ABNS staff to participate in CC.
-In order for a candidate to be considered "tracking toward Certification" (also referred to as "Board Eligible"), and be permitted to hold themselves out to the public as such, candidates must commence participating in CC beginning January 1 following the completion of residency and remain current at all times on all annual requirements for participation in Continuous Certification.
+In order for a candidate to be considered "tracking toward Certification" (also referred to as "Board Eligible"), and be permitted to hold themselves out to the public as such, candidates must commence participating in CC beginning January 1 following the completion of residency and remain current at all times on all annual requirements for participation in Continuing Certification.
 Note that candidates are not required to pay ABNS annual dues.

 MyABNS profile management is the responsibility of each individual.
 Please edit and update your profile so the ABNS has the most accurate data for your certification.My Profile